Nine of the best Japanese restaurants in Singapore

 Beni

-What: This Japanese reinterpretation of authentic French cuisine mixes the two culture to great effect.
+What: This Japanese reinterpretation of authentic French cuisine mixes the two cultures to great effect.
 The food is certainly the main event – think scallops with a celeriac and truffle dressing or Zuwai crab with fennel and lobster jelly.
-Modern Japanese food with a difference.
+The restaurant has also maintained a Michelin star for six consecutive years, with the talented executive chef and owner Kenji Yamanaka responsible for a lot of its successs.
+Long may it continue, we say.

 Where: 333A Orchard Road, #02-37 Mandarin Gallery, 238897